champagne-randy/TEKSystems/assessment-2/README.md

 - You'l notice I wrapped control groups in `<div role="group>` elements instead of `<fieldset>`.
 [There's known bug that}(https://stackoverflow.com/a/28078860) that makes `display: flex` not work on fieldsets.
 Setting the role should help assistive devices understand the grouping

+## Validation

+- Each active room must have at least 1 adult or 1 child
+- Room get marked as

 ## Testing

 Current test coverage unfortunately isn't optimal.
 This is a critical area I would focus on next.